ArshiaRx/Computer-Science-II/README.md

 # CCPS109 - Computer Science II
-* The language used in the projects is Java.
+* The language used in the projects was java and application used was BlueJ.
 * This Course is taken in Fall 2021 at chang school by (Muhammad Naeem Irfan), ilkka kokkarinen.

 # Bug Bounty List for CCPS 209